knative/test-infra/tools/coverage/README.md

 Dev version can be triggered on PR through command `/test pull-knative-$REPONAME-go-coverage-dev`.

+Verify if the dev version is working as expected
+- To verify pre-submit workflow, run `/test pull-knative-$REPONAME-go-coverage-dev` on a PR and see if it produces the same result as `/test pull-knative-$REPONAME-go-coverage`
+- To verity periodic workflow, rerun a `post-knative-serving-go-coverage-dev` job and see if the junit xml produced is correct.

-If dev version is running as expected, use the command to upload to production version `make coverage-image`
+After verification, use this command to upload to production version

+`make coverage-image`